fastly/terraform-provider-fastly/website/docs/r/service_acl_entries_v1.html.markdown

 Defines a set of Fastly ACL entries that can be used to populate a service ACL.
 This resource will populate an ACL with the entries and will track their state.

-Note: You must plan / apply the acl definition along with the variable/locals first.
+Note: You must plan / apply the ACL definition along with the variable/locals first.
 Once provisioned you can then add in the fastly_service_acl_entries_v1 resource to populate the ACL container with entries.

 ~> **Warning:** Terraform will take precedence over any changes you make in the UI or API.
 Such changes are likely to be reversed if you run Terraform again.